How To Tell If A Frog Is Poisonous

-It may surprise you to learn that all frogs (and toads) have toxins.
+It may surprise you to learn that frogs (and toads) have toxins on their skin.
 These toxins are a frog’s defense mechanism against predators.
 They range from mild to dangerous.

 Because toxins are a substance that can be absorbed or ingested, it’s considered poison.
 Scientists refer to this type as “bio-toxins” or “natural toxins” because it is produced by a living creature.